nekudocom/shiny_geoip/README.md

 If you have questions or feedback of any sort, please do not hesitate to send us an email at support@ipapi.com.

+## Open-Source

+Please stand by for our brand-new nekudo Open-Source Project, which will accommodate all existing Open-Source users.
+More information will be available on December 1st, 2018.